samueldg/err-rando/README.md

 > Hungry Coworker: !pick pizza thai burger sushi
 > Rando: thai
 > Hungry Guy: All right, let's do this!

+`!8ball`:

+> Insecure Dev: !8ball Should I deploy to prod this Friday?
+> Rando: My sources say no

 ## Installation